 Plant Health Care is a total health care solution for evaluating, maintaining, identifying, and treating your trees and shrubs and their environment.

 Susceptible trees and shrubs are vulnerable to attacks by pests.
 Some diseases can quickly and easily kill within a short period of time while others are chronic and long lasting.
 Some diseases cause no injuries at all.
-Arborists are trained to identify signs of disease when evaluating your trees and shrubs and will provide solutions and treatment to ensure their long-term health.
+Our trained PHC technicians are trained to identify signs of disease when evaluating your trees and shrubs and will provide solutions and treatment to ensure their long-term health.

 Because of the endless number of potential diseases or insect issues that can affect trees and shrubs there is a continual need for Plant Health Care.
 Arborists can detect and address any such issues before they become a problem that can jeopardize your trees and shrubs.